-The morning of their wedding, the couple spent their time with their wedding party getting ready at The Vancouver Club.
+The morning of their wedding, the couple spent their time with their wedding party getting ready at The Vancouver Club, a favourite venue in the city.
 Stephanie was set up in the stunning Georgia Room with its floor to ceiling windows overlooking a bustling city street and, after hair and makeup was finished, she got dressed into her first look of the day, a stunning Galia Lahav gown with a cap detail.
 Neil wore a unique seafoam hued Tom Ford blazer and enjoyed a scotch with his groomsmen before the ceremony began.

 The ceremony was held in the foyer of The Vancouver Club.
 Dramatic draping hung from the ceiling marked the altar and was decorated with delicate hanging roses.
 A plethora of white pillar candles set atop clear plexiglass shelves were placed aside the altar on the marble desks.
 Drawing inspiration from the Club’s signature chandelier made of clear glass ‘bubbles,’ Koncept Event Design hung glass bubbles with tealight candles underneath these shelves to add a fun yet sophisticated décor element to the wedding.
 We decided to use clear ‘ghost’ chairs to keep the soft colour palette of blush and white the focus while tying in the clear glassy elements of the bubbles.